pdamasceno/StreamBaseApp/README.md

 - **The server should be able to register a custom class (w/ related functions, attributes) which can be used by the client (see req-4)**\
 I did this by using the class factory Game Generator.
 - **The server should be able to store the custom objects created by the client for the custom class created in req-7**\
-The game objects are stored in a unordere_map container called gameCollection.
+The game objects are stored in a unordered_map container called gameCollection.

 That's all folks.
-Hope that what I done with this little application is enough to let me work with you all.
+I hope that what I done with this little application is enough to let me work with you all.